wp-plugins/genesis-social-profiles-menu/readme.txt

 * Initial release

 == Upgrade Notice ==
-If you have a cache plugin running in WordPress, it's recommended to delete/ clear the cache just after upgrading the plugin.

 = 1.1 =
 Important change: improved compatibility with WordPress 3.3+.
 Added two new helper classes for more space on the top or bottom if needed.
 Also updated readme.txt file, screenshots, German translations and .pot file for translators.